brainswitchMedia/Cinder-Samples/AudioBeatAnalyzer/README.md

-# Draw perfect lines in 3D with geometry shader and depth calculation
+# Real-time beat detection algorithm

 ![AudioBeatAnalyzer](https://github.com/brainswitchMedia/Cinder-Samples/blob/master/AudioBeatAnalyzer/AudioBeatAnalyzer.png)

 This code is intended for use with the Cinder C++ library: http://libcinder.org (coded with Cinder v0.9.1)

-This Sample is a simple real-time beat tracker.
+This Sample is a real-time beat tracker.

 This algorithm is based on the following sources: http://archive.gamedev.net/archive/reference/programming/features/beatdetection/